Louis I, Duke of Orléans

 Louis I (13 March 1372 - 23 November 1407) was Duke of Orléans from 1392 to his death in 1407.
-He was also Duke of Touraine (1386-1392), Count of Valois (1386?-1406) Blois (1397-1407), Angoulême (1404-1407), Périgord (1400-1407) and Soissons (1404–07).
+He was also Duke of Touraine (1386-1392), Count of Valois (1386?-1406), Blois (1397-1407), Angoulême (1404-1407), Périgord (1400-1407) and Soissons (1404–07).

-Louis was the younger brother of King Charles VI of France, and a powerful and polarizing figure in his day.
-Owing to the King's highly public struggles with mental illness, Louis worked with Charles's wife Queen Isabeau to try to lead the kingdom during Charles's frequent bouts of insanity.
+Louis was the son of King Charles V of France and the younger brother of King Charles VI of France, and a powerful and polarizing figure in his day.
+Owing to the King's highly public struggles with mental illness, Louis worked with Charles's wife Queen Isabeau of Bavaria to try to lead the kingdom during Charles's frequent bouts of insanity.
 He struggled for control of France with John the Fearless, Duke of Burgundy.
 Louis was unpopular with the citizens of Paris due to his reputation for womanizing and his role in the Bal des Ardents tragedy, which resulted in the deaths of four French nobles and the near death of the king himself.
-He was assassinated in 1407 on orders of John the Fearless; John not only admitted to his role in the murder, but bragged openly about it.
+He was assassinated in 1407 in Paris on orders of John the Fearless; John not only admitted to his role in the murder, but bragged openly about it.
 What began as a feud between factions of the royal family erupted into open warfare as a result of Louis's death.
-Louis's grandson would later become king of France as Louis XII.
+Louis's grandson would later become King of France as Louis XII.

 Biography

-Born 13 March 1372, Louis was the second son of King Charles V of France and Joanna of Bourbon and was the younger brother of Charles VI.
+Born on 13 March 1372, Louis was the second son of King Charles V of France and Queen Joanna of Bourbon and was the younger brother of Charles VI.